Windows and glass

 Rooms with windows facing each other are often more susceptible to bird strikes

 Windows with net curtains or blinds are less likely to be struck

-Decals of bird silhouettes are available to help birds to see the window surface
+Decals of bird silhouettes or patterns are available to help birds to see the window surface

 Ornamental mirrors are not recommended for outdoor use